 U.S. President Donald Trump wants to place military troops along the U.S.-Canada border to monitor irregular border crossings amid COVID-19 fears.

-Prime Minister Justin Trudeau confirmed on Wednesday that he and Trump are discussing the U.S.-Canada border, adding that it is one of the longest non-militarized borders in the world and “it is in both of our interests” to maintain that.
+Prime Minister Justin Trudeau confirmed that he and Trump are discussing the U.S.-Canada border, adding that it is one of the longest non-militarized borders in the world and “it is in both of our interests” to maintain that.

 Deputy Prime Minister Chrystia Freeland offered stronger words, adding that Canada is “very directly and very forcefully expressing the view” that military presence on the border is “an entirely unnecessary step.”

 Trump also said he wants to reopen U.S. borders by Easter, despite contrary advice from public health officials.
-The U.S.-Canada border has been closed to all non-essential travelers since last week, including asylum-seekers at irregular border crossings.
+The U.S.-Canada border has been closed to all non-essential travellers since last week, including asylum-seekers at irregular border crossings.

 The prime minister said talks will continue with American authorities to ensure appropriate and coordinated border measures are taken as the COVID-19 unfolds.
 But he said all decisions will be taken with the safety of Canadians in mind.